-If you like to tinker around with your Android devices then you must know about adb & fastboot.
-These two command line commands are a must have for every Android nerd out there.
-In this small tutorial we will let you know how to download, install and use adb and fastboot.
+How to Install ADB and Fastboot Android Device (Windows, Mac & Linux): If you like to tinker around with your Android devices then you must know about ADB & fastboot.
+These two command-line commands are a must-have for every Android nerd out there.
+In this small tutorial, we will let you know how to download, use, and install ADB and fastboot.

 What are ADB and Fastboot

-ADB and Fastboot are command line utilities which work when you connect your Android device to your computer (Windows, Mac or Linux) using a usb cable.
-These commands let you perform actions like backing up partitions, installing apps and certain other actions which are not available via GUI.
-ADB works when your Android device is booted into Android, and fastboot works when your Android device not booted into Android.
+ADB and Fastboot are command-line utilities that work when you connect your Android device to your computer (Windows, Mac, or Linux) using a usb cable.
+These commands let you perform actions like backing up partitions, installing apps, and certain other actions that are not available via GUI.
+ADB works when your Android device is booted into Android and fastboot works when your Android device not booted into Android.
 For fastboot, you need to work boot your Android device in fastboot mode.
 Using fastboot you can access all the partitions on your Android device.

 Where to Download ADB and Fastboot